KevinKershaw/Learn-Python/README.md

 Numbers shall be rounded, where required, in the following manner: if the last digit after truncation is five or above, the preceding digit shall be increased to the next highest number, and the last digit shall be discarded.

+# Third Assignment -- Data processing pipeline

-# Attached is csv file with Apple stock weekly trading values.
+Attached is csv file with Apple stock weekly trading values.

 Unfortunately it is in US dollars.
 I need the five columns containing dollar values in UK Pounds instead.

 In Euros.

 Hint: the open() function can be used to open text files, the 'rb' option is probably required.

 Hint 2: import csv and use the csv.reader() function to read the data or the csv.DictReader() to use the header names to read the data for each row.

 Hint 3: Google is your friend.

 Extra credit: Output in ancient imaginary currency Roman stones.
 1 Rock = 1 dollar, 1 pebble in 10 cents, must be expressed in Roman numerals.
 So $112.50 = "CXII rocks and V pebbles".
 Formatted just like that.
 No need to worry about values over $2000 or negative values.
 No fractional pebbles, sand is worthless, truncate down to whole pebbles.
 Remember there is no zero in Roman numerals.
 So we use the special value NO, $0.00 = "NO rocks".
 If we have a value with no pebbles we omit it from the printed value.